federal work study

 - You must be a United States citizen or legal Permanent Resident.

-- You must be enrolled at least half-time (6 units).
+- You must be enrolled at least half-time (6 units in most degree programs).

 - You must maintain Financial Aid Satisfactory Academic Progress.

-- You must be in compliance with the U.S. Selective Service if you are a man.
+- You must be in compliance with the U.S. Selective Service if you are a male.

 - You must not be in default on any current or prior federal student or Perkins loan.

-- You must have a complete Financial Aid Application on file in the Office of Financial Aid.
+- You must have a complete Financial Aid Application on file with Student Financial Services.

 - You must demonstrate financial need.
-Financial need is calculated by the Office of Financial Aid.
+Financial need is calculated by Student Financial Services.

 - Students with exceptional circumstances may have additional eligibility requirements not listed here.